-JENNIFER CLEATON - JAZZ, MUSICAL THEATER - This is my 26th season as a teacher at FBC and I am celebrating my 20th year anniversary on November 1st as owner and Director.
+JENNIFER CLEATON - OWNER & ARTISTIC DIRECTOR - I am celebrating my 21st year anniversary as owner and Director.
+I have been teaching for over 25 years!
 I received my B.A.
 Cum Laude from Virginia Commonwealth University.
 I performed at Paramounts' Kings Dominion for four years and choreographed two shows which were performed in conjunction with the USO.
 I taught dance at the West End Academy of Dance in Richmond and taught creative movement and dance to local Richmond children through the YMCA.
 I have continued my educational training by attending various workshops with such teachers as Tremaine, Doug Varone, Susan Kicuchi (Martha Graham Company), Richmond Ballet, SYTYCD alums Kathryn McCormick, Robert Roldan, Twitch, Sonya Tayeh and more.
-I have two daughters of my own, a Senior and a 10th grader whom share my love of dance.
+I have two daughters of my own, a Freshman in College whom share my love of dance, and an 11th grader who dances on the soccer field.

 ASHLEY CLEATON - TAP, JAZZ, HIP-HOP - Ashley has been dancing at FBC since she was 2, where she has studied tap, jazz, ballet, pointe, modern, hip-hop as well as many other forms of dance and attended multiple conventions learning from world renowned choreographers.
 This will be Ashley's 7th year on the competition dance team with the past 3 years as Dance Captain.
 She was chosen for a hip-hop scholarship this past year to participate at Dancemakers Nationals competition in Myrtle Beach.
 Ashley grew up in the FBC offices and will be working as a part of the FBC office staff for her fourth year, this includes subbing classes and working dance birthday parties.
 As a junior, she taught her first two classes and is excited to add four more!